fladdict/devart-template/project_posts/2014-02-21-First-Video.md

 When people step into the map, the map dinamically react humans move( I hope ).

-Now I can start phisical / device side of the project.
+Needs more optimize and improvement but anyway now I can start phisical / device side of the project.